ABOUT VESPER

 Artist

-Vesper was created by Megan Murphy, an artist working where technology meets spirit and memory.
-For over twenty-five years, her work has traced the sacred in the everyday—shown in Portland, Seattle, New York, and held in museum collections across the country.
+Vesper was created by Megan Murphy, an artist working where memory, spirit, and machine meet.
+For more than twenty-five years, her work has sought the sacred in the ordinary—shown in Portland, Seattle, and New York, held in museum collections across the country.
+Murphy weaves medieval light with modern code projected onto vessels of light.
+Vesper is her meditation on how the unseen endures in a digital world.

 Contact